-Chaka Khan net worth: Chaka Khan is an American singer-songwriter who has a net worth of $30 million.
-Chaka Khan is frequently referred to as the "Queen of Funk-Soul".
-Khan is a 10-time Grammy Award winner whose career has spanned over four decades.
-She first shined on to the music scene in the 1970s as the frontwoman and focal point of the band Rufus, which were recognized for their strong R&B and funk sound.
-In 1973, the group released their first self-titled album that included hits like Whoever's Thrilling You and Feel Good.
-Their next album, Rags to Rufus, was released one year later becoming a smash both commercially and critically.
-The same year, Stevie Wonder wrote the hit, Tell Me Something Good, for them, which sold more than a million copies.
-Subsequently, Rufus scored a Grammy Award for best R&B Vocal Performance by a Duo, Group or Chorus for the song in 1974.
+Music Career: She first shined on to the music scene in the 1970s as the frontwoman and focal point of the band Rufus, which were recognized for their strong R&B and funk sound.
+The group caught the attention of Ike Turner, who flew them out to L.A. to record at his music studio.
+Turner wished for Khan to become an Ikette and work with him, but she declined.
+In 1973, the group released their first self-titled album that included hits like "Whoever's Thrilling You" and "Feel Good."
+Their next album, "Rags to Rufus," was released one year later becoming a smash both commercially and critically.
+The same year, Stevie Wonder wrote the hit, "Tell Me Something Good" for them, which sold more than a million copies.
+Subsequently, Rufus scored a Grammy Award for Best R&B Vocal Performance by a Duo, Group or Chorus for the song in 1974.
 The rest of the decade, they continued enjoying success with no less than eight platinum albums.
-But in spite of their prosperity, Khan decided to leave the band and went solo in 1978.
-Chaka's first solo album became a global hit with the single I'm Every Woman, which scored a number one spot and eventually becoming Khan's signature song.
-However, the popularity of the mid-1980s was quickly followed by a period of decline throughout the 1990s.
-In 2007, Khan made a comeback as older, wiser but no less soulful singer with the Grammy-winning album Funk This.
-Since, she has reignited her career and re-confirmed her status as one of the most extraordinary and enduring voices in the history of soul.
+The band gained popularity as a live performing act and Khan was the star attraction, thanks to her colorful stage attire and powerful vocals.